-4.1 User input
+4.1 User input and system output

-- A four-step user-input process is initiated through the CMS on a local web browser (Fig. 6).
-This process begins with guiding the user through developing a profile of their distribution system including name, administrative contact, address, population served, etc. These "Water System" data are not used by the analysis portion of the current system but are an indexing mechanism to gather information pertinent to the contami- - nation event.
-Information on the specific contaminant is gathered at the "Contaminant Information" portal where the user provides a detailed review of the contaminants found during the contamination event, including the location and concentration of the contaminant.
+A four-step user-input process initiates through the CMS on a local web browser (Fig. 6).
+This process begins with guiding the user through developing a profile of her or his distribution system including name, administrative contact, address, population served, etc. These "Water System" data are not used by the analysis portion of the current system, but are an indexing mechanism to gather information pertinent to the contamination event.
+Information on the specific contaminant collects at the "Contaminant Information" portal where the user provides a detailed review of the contaminants found during the contamination event, including the location and concentration of the contaminant.
 Water Expert allows the user to either enter the network information manually or utilize the NDM.
-These data are currently used by the system to determine whether network infrastructure will be degraded by the contaminant(s) of concern.
+The system uses these data to determine whether network infrastructure will be degraded by the contaminant(s) of concern.

-Along the data gathering pathway, facts are generated on demand and are conglomerated at the "Decontamination Scenario" portal.
-Once this information is submitted, MySQL ports the generated facts to a server-side instance of CLIPS, where pattern matching between the "local facts" and "global facts" is executed.
-Once the system has concluded its analysis, a "Recommendations" page is generated and rendered to the user on the CMS.
-Here the user in warned of both the public and environmental health concerns, what regulatory exceedances have occurred based upon the given concentration, if the contaminant poses a threat to network materials, and provided a weighted list of treatment technologies to decontaminate the system.
+Along the data gathering pathway, facts are generated on demand and conglomerated at the "Decontamination Scenario" portal.
+Once this information is submitted, MySQL ports the generated facts to a server-side instance of CLIPS.
+CLIPS executes pattern matching between the "local facts" and "global facts".
+Once the system concludes its analysis, a "Recommendations" page instantiates and renders to the user on the CMS.
+Here the system warns the user of both the public and environmental health concerns, regulatory concentration exceedance, and contaminant-network material interaction.
+Water Expert additionally supplies a weighted list of treatment technologies to decontaminate the system.
+For a particular contaminant, the weighted list of treatment technologies communicates to the end user the uncertainty associated with the use of a particular treatment technology.
 Figure 7 is an example of these recommendations.